Frequently asked questions

 Do you have a facility for families?

-The Plunket room in the War Memorial Hall will be open for baby changing and breastfeeding.
+There will be a family room in the War Memorial Hall which will be open for baby changing and breastfeeding.
 Plus there’s a change table in the public toilets, and hall toilets too.

-There's also four key chillzones throughout the festival for those needing a rest.
-Find them on the festival map
+There's also chillzones throughout the festival for those needing a rest.
+Find them on the festival map.

 Do you have a festival map?